 - Neuromuscular techniques – Helping to treat pain, this technique involves applying concentrated pressure to muscle areas to break the cycle of spasm and pain.

-Also known as soft tissue mobilisation, myofascial release is used to release tension build up in the fascia.
+Also known as soft tissue mobilisation, myofascial release is used to release tension build-up in the fascia.
 Fascia are sheets of fibrous tissue that surround muscles, separating them into groups.
-When a trauma occurs, the fascia can shorten, restricting movement and blood flow.
+When trauma occurs, the fascia can shorten, restricting movement and blood flow.

 Some sports therapists may use electrotherapy in your treatment.
 This covers a range of treatments, including TENS and laser treatment.
 TENS (transcutaneous electrical nerve stimulation) machines transmit a small electric charge to the muscles via a small patch worn on the skin.
 These are known to help with certain types of pain and can be used as an alternative to (or alongside) painkillers.

 Hot and cold treatments are typically used for injuries to help encourage blood flow and healing.
-Cold treatments (also known as cryotherapy) involve using cold compresses on the injury to soothe inflammation and reduce swelling.
 Heat treatments are normally used after the acute injury stage has passed to relax muscles and promote healing.

 Qualifications and regulation

 Currently, the profession of sports therapist is not legally regulated in the UK, however, several professional bodies are lobbying for regulation so this could change in the future.
 For now, though, there are no laws stipulating a level of training one must have in order to be called a sports therapist.

 There are however some voluntary regulatory bodies that sports therapists can choose to register with (such as the Complementary and Natural Healthcare Council).
 These bodies require members to have a certain level of training and ask therapists to abide by a code of ethics and complaints procedure.